-Provid Temporarily institute or expand opportunities for self-direction. le an overview and any expansion of self-direction opportunities including a list of service by be self-directed and an overview of participant safeguards.]
-Explai ncrease Factor C. In the reason for the increase and list the current approved Factor C as well as the proposed Factor C] contra Other Changes Necessary [For example, any changes to billing processes, use of cted entities or any other changes needed by the State to address imminent needs of luals in the waiver program].
-[Explanation of changes] Appendix K Addendum: COVID-19 Pandemic Response a. □ Not comply with the HCBS settings requirement at 42 CFR 441.301(c)(4)(vi)(D) that individuals are able to have visitors of their choosing at any time, for settings added after March 17, 2014, to minimize the spread of infection during the COVID-19 pandemic. a.
-Add an electronic method of service delivery (e.g., telephonic) allowing services to continue to be provided remotely in the home setting for: i.
-Case management ii.
+[Pr Temporarily institute or expand opportunities for self-direction. ovide an overview and any expansion of self-direction opportunities including a list of services t may be self-directed and an overview of participant safeguards.]
+[Ex Increase Factor C. Explain the reason for the increase and list the current approved Factor C as well as the proposed ised Factor C] Other Changes Necessary [For example, any changes to billing processes, use of attracted entities or any other changes needed by the State to address imminent needs of lividuals in the waiver program].
+[Explanation of changes] Appendix K Addendum: COVID-19 Pandemic Response 1.
+HCBS Regulations a. ☐ Not comply with the HCBS settings requirement at 42 CFR 441.301(c)(4)(vi)(D) that individuals are able to have visitors of their choosing at any time, for settings added after March 17, 2014, to minimize the spread of infection during the COVID-19 pandemic.
+2. Services a. ii.
 Personal care services that only require verbal cueing iii.
-In-home habilitation iv.
-Monthly monitoring (i.e., in order to meet the reasonable indication of need for services requirement in 1915(c) waivers). v.
-Other [Describe]: . , c. □ Add home-delivered meals □ Add medical supplies, equipment and appliances (over and above that which is in the state plan) □ Add Assistive Technology 3. by aut manag qualif a. ct of Interest: The state is responding to the COVID-19 pandemic personnel crisis thorizing case management entities to provide direct services.
-Therefore, the case gement entity qualifies under 42 CFR 441.301(c)(1)(vi) as the only willing and ited entity.
-Current safeguards authorized in the approved waiver will apply to these entities.
-Additional safeguards listed below will apply to these entities.
-4. Provid ler Qualifications a. ☐ Allow spouses and parents of minor children to provide personal care services ☐ Allow a family member to be paid to render services to an individual. c. ☐ Allow other practitioners in lieu of approved providers within the waiver.
+In-home habilitation In Manthle was its rine (i.e., in and on to manthle in direction of iv. ☐ Monthly monitoring (i.e., in order to meet the reasonable indication of need for services requirement in 1915(c) waivers). v.

+c. □ Add home-delivered meals □ Add medical supplies, equipment and appliances (over and above that which is in the state plan) □ Add Assistive Technology 3. by aut manag qualif a. ict of Interest: The state is responding to the COVID-19 pandemic personnel crisis thorizing case management entities to provide direct services.
+Therefore, the case gement entity qualifies under 42 CFR 441.301(c)(1)(vi) as the only willing and ited entity. □ Current safeguards authorized in the approved waiver will apply to these entities. □ Additional safeguards listed below will apply to these entities.
+4. Provid ler Qualifications a. ☐ Allow spouses and parents of minor children to provide personal care services b. ☐ Allow a family member to be paid to render services to an individual. c. ☐ Allow other practitioners in lieu of approved providers within the waiver.
 [Indicate the providers and their qualifications] d. ☐ Modify service providers for home-delivered meals to allow for additional providers, including non-traditional providers.
-5. Proces sses a. ☐ Allow an extension for reassessments and reevaluations for up to one year past the due date. b. ☐ Allow the option to conduct evaluations, assessments, and person-centered service planning meetings virtually/remotely in lieu of face-to-face meetings. c. ☐ Adjust prior approval/authorization elements approved in waiver. d. ☐ Adjust assessment requirements e. ☐ Add an electronic method of signing off on required documents such as the person-centered service plan.
+5. Proces sses a. \square Allow an extension for reassessments and reevaluations for up to one year past the due date. b.
+Allow the option to conduct evaluations, assessments, and person-centered 0 service planning meetings virtually/remotely in lieu of face-to-face meetings.
+Adjust prior approval/authorization elements approved in waiver.
+C. d.
+Adjust assessment requirements e. ☐ Add an electronic method of signing off on required documents such as the person-centered service plan.